Ideal for Summer Season

 Amalfi is a town in the region of Campania, at the mouth of a deep ravine, at the foot of Monte Cerreto (1,315 m) and surrounded by dramatic cliffs.

-Amalfi boasts exceptional cultural and natural scenic value resulting from its geography and historical evolution.
+Amalfi boasts exceptional cultural and natural scenic value resulting from its geography and historical evolution, the location is a popular tourist destination and sports ideal conditions for cruising superyachts.
 There are also plenty of excellent bars and restaurants to watch the sunset with a cocktail.
-The best way to see Amalfi is through one of the excellent private guided tours.

 - Day 10

 On this day you and your guests will anchor by Strombolicchio, a privately owned island that provides excellent snorkelling and diving spots.